stac-utils/pystac-client/README.md

 STAC API Client
 ===============

-A Python client for working with STAC APIs.
+A Python client for working with STAC Catalogs and APIs.

 ## Installation